image-js/image-js-docs/docs/Getting started.md

 ### Importing an image

-Then, there are two ways of importing an image to process it, depending on the way the user is operating: import locally and import through the browser.
+There are two ways of importing an image to process it, depending on the way the user is operating: import locally and import through the browser.

 #### Local import